 Download the interactive Record of Consultation developed by the VTHC OHS Unit and launched at the 2016 VTHC HSR conference.
 Use this as a tool to ensure that your employer is complying with this crucial part of the OHS Act.

-The 2007 Regulations also specify HOW the employer is to consult with elected OHS reps.
-This is covered by section 2.1.5 in the General Duties section of the regulations.
+The 2017 Regulations also specify HOW the employer is to consult with elected OHS reps.
+This is covered by section 21 in Pert 2.1 (General Duties) of the regulations.

 - webpage specifically on Consultation

 - Consultation - A guide for Victorian Workplaces [pdf]